Mobile Coverage Information admin

 The upcoming closure of the 2G mobile networks

 Rogers, Bell, Telus, MTS, Tbaytel and Sasktel will be closing the 2G network soon.
 Most of the mobile alarms presently on the market continue to be limited to using 2G and therefore those alarms will stop working soon.
-The LiveLife mobile alarm works with a 3G chip and is compatible with all 3G, 4G & LTE phones.
+The LiveLife mobile alarm works with a 4GX chip with 4G and 3G rollback.